 Portsmouth's position has worsened in relation to health outcomes and wider determinants, and improved in relation to health-related behaviours.

 Portsmouth is not an outlier in terms of its overall score.
-It sits within a pattern in which more deprived areas have less healthy populations, as shown in the chart to the left.
+It sits within a pattern in which more deprived areas have less healthy populations, as shown in figure 7.